Formula One romance lost on Americans

 "First of all road racing isn't an American sport, oval racing is.

-"It's like soccer in this country.
+"It's like football in this country.
 It has never succeeded and I don't think it will ever succeed because it is not our game.

 "It's not an American sport and that is never going to change."